Super Bowl 2023: Date, start time, who is playing and how to watch live

 How to watch the Super Bowl

-The Super Bowl will be broadcast live on both Sky Sports and on ITV in the UK.
+The Super Bowl will be broadcast live on both Sky Sports Main Event (from 10pm GMT) and ITV 1 (from 10.45pm GMT) in the UK.

 How to watch highlights